zinic/crawl/core.md

 ##### Extreme
 Extreme range is equal to a radius of 60 cells or a total of 120 meters.

+#### Range Penalty

+Using an aspect on a target outside of it's range incurs a negative to the skill check associated with the aspect - attack or otherwise.
+This negative is equal to the number of range classes the target is beyond the aspect's range.

+Any target beyond extreme range may have a negative modifier assigned to it at the game master's discretion.

+##### Examples

+A character targeting an enemy at medium range with an attack that's only effective at short range gives the character a -1 modifier to their attack.

+A character targeting an enemy at extreme range with an attack that's only effective at short range gives the character a -3 modifier to their attack.

+A character targeting an enemy far beyond extreme range with an attack that's only effective at short range may be given a -5 modifier by the game master.

 #### Area Effects